 "The overall story is that the Australian economy is still in a soft patch and it's very much an economy in a period of transition," Deloitte Access Economics manager Kristian Kolding said.

 WA was particularly exposed to this shift, Mr Kolding said, but Queensland could offset some losses by increases in tourism if the Australian dollar continued to fall.

-The jobless rate in NSW pushed 0.2 per cent higher to 5.9 per cent.
-Victoria was stable at 5.7 per cent.
+The jobless rate in NSW pushed up 0.2 per cent to 5.9 per cent, and Victoria was stable at 5.7 per cent.

 After a surge in unemployment in July, South Australia dropped 0.3 per cent to 6.8 per cent.
 Tasmania continued to suffer, well above the national average, as the jobless rate gained 0.1 per cent to 8.3 per cent.

 In trend terms, unemployment rose to 5.5 per cent in the Northern Territory.
-It was stagnant at 3.7 per cent in the Australian Capital Territory.
+It was stagnant at 3.7 per cent in the ACT.

 Many economists are predicting the unemployment rate to hit 6 per cent by the end of this year, but Deutsche Bank economist Phil O'Donaghoe said the RBA was unlikely to feel any pressure to cut interest rates.
 "The RBA moves pre-emptively.
 It sets the cash rate now, thinking about where the economy is going to be in six to 12 months' time," he said.

-Mr O'Donaghoe said the seasonally adjusted month-to-month employment number was highly volatile.
+While the headline employment figure missed expectations of a 10,000 rise, Mr O'Donaghoe said the seasonally adjusted month-to-month number was highly volatile.